nyathea/aviary/README.md

 # aviary
-Modern Twitter/X tweak for iOS/iPadOS/macOS, focused on stability
+Modern Twitter/X tweak for iOS/iPadOS/macOS

 ## This tweak comes in 3 flavors :